Balsamic Mushroom Pork Chops with Truffle Risotto

 Next, Lynn over at Fresh April Flours has an amazing recipe for bacon wrapped dates with goat cheese.

 For dinner, I have you covered with balsamic mushroom pork chops with truffle risotto.
 Sounds fancy?
-It’s all ready in under 30 minutes!
+It’s ready in under 30 minutes!

 And for dessert, hop on over to Wanderlust and Wellness, where Laura is sharing her vanilla panna cotta with white wine sauce.

-Weeknight Balsamic Mushroom Pork Chops and Truffle Risotto
+Perfect Weeknight Pork Chops

-And while this is fancy enough for a romantic Valentine’s Day dinner for two, it’s also quick enough for a weeknight dinner.
+And while this is fancy enough for a romantic Valentine’s Day dinner for two, it’s also quick enough for a weeknight family dinner.
 Seared pork chops, covered in balsamic mushrooms, with truffle risotto.

 This is a fully involved 30 minutes – you’ll be in the kitchen the whole time.
 But still, it’s only 30 minutes.
 (Plus a teeny tiny bit of work the night before.
 Teeny tiny.)